xhaixhai/xhaixhai.github.io/bio.md

 ### *All about me*

-We're having a baby!
+## We're having our first baby!

-Due in February!
+We are so excited when we found out we are having our first baby!

 ![](39113449_2235497473131593_17115242811097088_n.jpg)